LortServers/ScreamingBetaWars/README.md

 # ScreamingBetaWars
-Crappy remake of ScreamingBedWars, but for Minecraft Beta 1.7.3.
+Weird remake of ScreamingBedWars, but for Minecraft Beta 1.7.3.

 ### Description